Reservoir Safety Reform Programme Information Page

 illustration of top 3 problem areas of S10 reviews

-We are using this information to develop the Standards Framework, by apply consistent assessments of S12 and S10 reports to create an on-going national assessment.
+We are using this information to develop the Standards Framework, by applying consistent assessments of S12 and S10 reports to create an on-going national assessment.
 We are developing a training strategy, updating guidance, and using this information to inform legislative changes.

-We have produced new S10 Guidance presented it to Panel Engineer Committee (PEC) and surveyed all panel engineers.
+We have produced new S10 Guidance presented it to Panel Engineer Committee and surveyed all panel engineers.
 There is support and agreement with the new process.
 The guidance will help improve the clarity and consistency of reports and make them easier for reservoir owners to understand what is required.

 Post implementation reviews of regulations